Los Angeles Retaliation Employment Attorney

 Another type of anti-retaliation statute protects those who act as whistleblowers on wrongdoing.
 A qui tam lawsuit is most common for those employers who work on government contracts.
 The California False Claims Act allows an employee to bring a claim against the employer directly.
 The False Claims Act provides two types of protections.
 First, it gives employees the right to bring a qui tam suit against an employer who is committing fraud, theft, or embezzlement of government funds.
 Second, it provides whistleblower protection if an employee reports or tries to stop the theft of government funds by their employer.
 For this type of suit, no “right to sue” letter is needed.

 Damages for Emotional Distress and Lost Wages

-Unlike wrongful termination cases, where damages to an employee who brings suit would be measured by the value of lost pay and benefits, damages in retaliation cases will be based primarily on three types of monetary losses.
+Unlike wrongful termination cases, where damages to an employee who sues would be measured by the value of lost pay and benefits, damages in retaliation cases will be based primarily on three types of monetary losses.

 Second, there might be damages for harm done to an employee’s professional reputation and career, including demotion, removing certain duties, denying professional development or work opportunities, or being denied a promotion.
 This will depend on the employee’s job duties, pay, and job title.

 Third, there may be lost wages if the employee is promoted to a work schedule where he or she works less, or the employee loses out on opportunities the employee previously had to earn a consistent amount of income, such as sales commissions or access to certain accounts.